robert-krivelis/WirelessWindowOpenerWebApp/README.md

 ### 5. Conclusions and Lessons Learned

-- creating a useful, full-stack app is a lot of fun
-- working together in a team has its advantages in having other people do stuff you're not as interested in (coordinating meetings, hardware design) and some drawbacks (difficulty of coordinating everyone and sharing workloads evenly)
+I found this project to be immensely successful and rewarding.
+Our team was able to deliver a useful IoT device that integrates with a full-stack application.

+I had a great time working on this project as I learned a lot of valuable skills.
+From frontend design with modern javascript frameworks to integrating it with AWS and making it all work with the device itself, I was able to use this project to apply what I've learned in software, firmware, and design courses I have taken during my degree.

+Working together with others in a team had a lot of advantages in this project -- by having others coordinate meetings and work on hardware design, I was able to focus on the application and the enclosure without worrying about other parts of the project.
+Working with a team also has difficulties sometimes in  coordinating everyone and communicating often between teammates and our sponsors, especially since this project was done largely online due to COVID restrictions at the university.